searchspring/snap/packages/snap-client-javascript/README.md

 ```

 ## Controller usage
-Snap Client is a dependancy of Snap Controller and it is recommended to use the Controller's `search` method to perform a search.
+Snap Client is a dependency of Snap Controller and it is recommended to use the Controller's `search` method to perform a search.

 See [Search Typical Usage](../../README.md#SearchTypicalUsage)